How to Drop Weight If You Are Tired of Restrictive Diets

 While many think fasting can cause the body to store up fat, Brad Pilon says the consumption of small amounts of calories over long periods of time will have no negative effects on metabolism.
 As long as you exercise, you can still retain and build muscle while fasting.
 Fasting can even cause cholesterol to be reduced, prompting the body to burn some of its own fat.

-Read other popular Diet Reviews including Atkins, The Zone, Nutrisystem, and more at Diets.md
+Read other popular Diet Reviews including Atkins, The Zone, Nutrisystem, (coupons available here) and more at Diets.md